b. 9 September 1905 – Manhattan, NYC

 Bob's early married life was chronicled in the family lore book Innside Nantucket.
 He later became a high school teacher in both Nantucket and Franklin, New Hampshire, then served in the New Hampshire House of Representatives for ten years.

-Jack was the only son among the Dozen who did not serve in the military and WWII, apparently because of minor heart damage from a bout of rheumatic fever — the same disease that crippled his father's last years and eventually led directly to his death.
-Unlike his father, though, and like most of his siblings, Jack lived an extended lifespan.
+Bob was the only son among the Dozen who did not serve in the military and WWII, apparently because of minor heart damage from a bout of rheumatic fever that caused him to miss a year of school — the same disease that crippled his father's last years and eventually led directly to his death.
+Unlike his father, though, and like most of his siblings, Bob lived an extended lifespan.
+He would be the only one of the Dozen to have a marriage end in divorce (after nearly 30 years).

 b.
 22 June 1922 – Nantucket Island, Massachusetts